odaacabeef/ec4-config/README.md

 cat config.json | go run .
 ```

+The program will assemble a sysex message and send it to a MIDI out port named
+"Faderfox EC4".
+On your EC4, go to Setup -> Receive before sending.
+Your EC4
+should be connected via USB.
+Sending over TRS MIDI doesn't seem to work.

 The expectation is that configuration would be maintained with something like
 [Jsonnet](https://jsonnet.org/), [Cue](https://cuelang.org/), or anything that
 can produce JSON.